Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/samples/Sample2_ClassificationWithWorkerSelectorAsync.md

 // NOTE: All jobs with referencing the classification policy will have the WorkerSelectors attached to them

 // Set up queue
-var distributionPolicyId = "distribution-policy-id-2";
+string distributionPolicyId = "distribution-policy-id-2";
-var distributionPolicy = await routerAdministrationClient.CreateDistributionPolicyAsync(
+Response<DistributionPolicy> distributionPolicy = await routerAdministrationClient.CreateDistributionPolicyAsync(
     new CreateDistributionPolicyOptions(
         distributionPolicyId: distributionPolicyId,
         offerTtl: TimeSpan.FromMinutes(5),